Ainu or Ryuukuu people: The First People of Japan are celebrating cultural revival and pride.

 Shinto thumbnail: an orange-red torii gate in a lake; it has a curved top beam supported by pillars

-Joe deSousa (adapted) (public domain)
+Joe deSousa (adapted)13 (public domain14)

-Shinto—Japan’s native religion (Japan Zone)
+Shinto—Japan’s native religion15 (Japan Zone)

-Buddhism and Shinto (Welcome to Miyajima)
+Buddhism and Shinto16 (Welcome to Miyajima)

-Shinto: Japan’s Oldest Religion
+Shinto: Japan’s Oldest Religion17

-Shinto (Religions, BBC)
+Shinto18 (Religions, BBC)

 Buddhism: An ancient religion that has been widely adopted in Japan